 |

-This particular set of silver batons have been hollow cast and are the larger size (similar in size
+batons have been hollow cast and are the larger size (similar in size to the

-to the aluminum large batons).
+aluminum large batons).
+The

-in silver and hollow but according to regulations may also be hollow
+silver and hollow but according to regulations may also be hollow cast.
+Most all modern reproductions are of

-reproductions are of the smaller batons and usually solid cast, sometimes
+the smaller batons and usually solid cast, sometimes very well detailed.
+Stamping or casting of silver and

-casting of silver and aluminum both seem to have been utilized, though the
+aluminum both seem to have been utilized, though the opinion is that any of

-opinion is that any of the smaller batons that are solid cast are likely
+the smaller batons that are solid cast are likely post-war

-post-war reproductions.
-(Costello collection) |
+reproductions.
+(Private collection) |

 |